Last Updated on March 14, 2023 by Sravan

 Read more: 3 Powerful accounting terms with Examples

-Trial balance (TB) is a statement which represents the balances of all Ledgers at one place.
-Simply, TB is like a Tree and all it’s branches are like Ledgers.
+Trial balance (TB) is a statement that represents the balances of all Ledgers in one place.
+Simply, TB is like a Tree and all its branches are like Ledgers.

 TB is prepared to ensure that all the debit and credit aspects of the transactions on any particular day are matching with each other.